Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Introduction

-Graph Neural Networks (GNNs) are a large class of relational models that can directly process graphs.
-Most of these models adopt a computational scheme based on a local aggregation mechanism.
-The information relevant to a node is stored in a feature vector, which is recursively updated by aggregating the feature vectors of neighboring nodes.
-After $k$ iterations, the feature vector of a given node $v$ captures the structural information and the local information included within the $v$'s $k$--hop neighborhood.
-At the end of the iterative process, the node feature vectors can be used to classify/cluster the patterns represented by the nodes or the whole graphs.
-The study of machine learning for graphs based on neural networks and local aggregation mechanisms started in the 90s with the proposal of some seminal models mainly designed for graph focused applications, including labelling RAAMs \cite{sperduti1993}, recursive neural networks \cite{jour_sperduti_1997,goller1996}, recursive cascade correlation networks \cite{micheli2002} and SOM for structure data \cite{hagenbuchner2003}.
-In this paper, the Graph Neural Network model~\cite{jour_scarselli_2009} is the ancestor of the GNN class and is called Original GNN (OGNN).
-It is the first GNN designed to face both node/edge and graph-focused tasks.
-Recently the interest in GNNs has rapidly grown, and a large number of new applications and models have been proposed, including neural networks for graphs \cite{micheli2009neural}, Gated Sequence Graph Neural Networks~\cite{ li2015gated}, Spectral Networks~\cite{bruna2013}, Graph Convolutional Neural Networks~\cite{kipf2016}, GraphSAGE~\cite{hamilton2017inductive}, Graph attention networks~\cite{GAT}, and Graph Networks~\cite{Battaglia2018}.
-Another interesting extension of GNNs consisted in the proposal of several new models capable of dealing with dynamic graphs~\cite{kazemi_survey_dyn_gnn}, which, for instance, can be used to classify the following graph or the nodes of a sequence of graphs or to predict the insurgence of an edge in a graph.
+The Graph Neural Network model of \cite{jour_scarselli_2009}, which is called Original GNN (OGNN) in this paper, was the first model capable of facing both node/edge and graph-focused tasks utilizing suitable aggregation and readout functions, respectively.
+In the current research, a large number of new applications and models have been proposed, including Neural Networks for graphs \cite{micheli2009neural}, Gated Sequence Graph Neural Networks~\cite{ li2015gated}, Spectral Networks~\cite{bruna2013}, Graph Convolutional Neural Networks~\cite{kipf2016}, GraphSAGE~\cite{hamilton2017inductive}, Graph Attention Networks~\cite{GAT}, and Graph Networks~\cite{Battaglia2018}.
+Another extension of GNNs consisted of the proposal of several new models capable of dealing with dynamic graphs~\cite{kazemi_survey_dyn_gnn}, which can be used, e.g., to classify sequences of graphs, sequences of nodes in a dynamic graph or to predict the appearance of an edge in a dynamic graph.

+Recently, a great effort has been dedicated to studying the theoretical properties of GNNs \cite{jegelka2022theory}.
+Such a trend is motivated by the attempt to derive the foundational knowledge required to design reasonable solutions efficiently for many possible applications of GNNs \cite{zhou2020graph}.
+A particular interest lies in the study of the expressive power of GNN models since, in many application domains, the performance of a GNN depends on its capability to distinguish different graphs.
+For example, in Bioinformatics, the properties of a chemical molecule may depend on the presence or absence of small substructures; in social network analysis, the count of triangles allows us to evaluate the presence and the maturity of communities.
+Similar examples exist in dynamic domains: the distinction of substructures contributes significantly to the successful analysis of molecular conformations \cite{luo2021predicting}; in studies of the evolution of social networks \cite{deng2019learning}, substructures in the form of contextual knowledge can help to improve performance.